MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOMigrationJobStatus.md

 Get-SPOMigrationJobStatus -TargetWebUrl $targetWebUrl -Credentials $credentials -JobId "779c4b3b-ec24-4705-bb58-c38f4329418c"
 ```

 Get the status of your SPO Migration Job.
 You can obtain the Job id when submit package data to create new SPO migration job via the Invoke-SPOMigrationEncryptUploadSubmit cmdlet

 ## PARAMETERS

 ### -Credentials
-(Optional) The credentials of a site collection administrator to use to connect to the site collection.
+The credentials of a site collection administrator to use to connect to the site collection.
 The credentials should supply the username in UPN format (e.g. user@company.onmicrosoft.com).
 If this property is not set, the current tenant admin credentials from the session’s previous call to `Connect-SPOService` will be used to connect to the site collection.

 ```yaml